EnrcDamn/GranularSampler-PedalPi/README.md

 A granular delay / micro-sampler script inspired by guitar pedals like [Chase Bliss Mood](https://www.chaseblissaudio.com/shop-pedals/mood) or [Count to 5](https://mtlasm.com/product/count-to-5/) and designed for the [Electrosmash Pedal Pi](https://www.electrosmash.com/pedal-pi) project with Raspberry Pi Zero.

-This audio effect is an original design based on a project I made for my BSc thesis on audio signal distortion.
+This audio effect is an original design, based on a project I made for my BSc thesis on audio signal distortion.

 ### Controls

-The effect is divided into two communicating stages, that will affect each other in many different possibilities:
+The effect is divided into two communicating stages:

 1) By selecting the `TOGGLE_SWITCH` in "UP" position, you will enter the *loop* channel.
     * `PUSH_1`: